sign-language-processing/pose/README.md

 ```

 #### 5. Integration with External Data Sources:
-If you have pose data in OpenPose or Mediapipe Holistic format, you can easily import it.
+If you have pose data in OpenPose or MediaPipe Holistic format, you can easily import it.

-##### Loading OpenPose and Mediapipe Holistic Data
+##### Loading OpenPose and MediaPipe Holistic Data

 * For OpenPose: